 Non-North Carolina residents who meet the admissions requirements are welcome to apply to the certificate program.
 Students are responsible for checking with their state education department for current certification requirements.
 The American School Counselor Association provides basic information on state certification requirements.

 The Doctorate and Master's degrees in counseling are accredited by CACREP.
 UNC Charlotte is accredited by the Southern Association of Colleges and Schools (SACS).

 Upon completing all required course work, certificate students need to:

 - Send PRAXIS II scores to UNC Charlotte and NCDPI

 - Print the Application for Candidacy for a Graduate Certificate

-- Apply for a Graduate Certificate from the Graduate School - The Application for Certificate form may be completed online through 49er Express through Banner Self Service.
+- Apply for a Graduate Certificate from the Graduate School - The Application for Certificate form may be completed online through My UNC Charlotte through Banner Self Service.